iO-Academy/docker-mern/README.md

 ## Other notes to be aware of

 Both the `client` and the `api` parts of the project use `.env` files to manage Base URLs and DB connection creds

+To connect to A MongoDb GUI (eg:MongoDb Compass) use the following string:
+`mongodb://root:password@localhost:9999/?authSource=admin&readPreference=primary&appname=MongoDB%20Compass&ssl=false`
+If it doesnt work 1st time, try it again a 2nd.